 For instance, investing in an EIS can defer capital gains tax and potentially exempt the investment from inheritance tax after two years.
 Diversifying your portfolio with these options balances risk and reward while giving you a solid chance of reducing unnecessary taxes like IHT.

-Related reading: Tax efficient investments for higher rate taxpayers.
+Related reading: The most tax efficient investments for higher rate taxpayers.

 Using offshore bonds to reduce inheritance tax for high net worth individuals